PaulinaLL/jQuerry-Cross-fade-image-gallery/README.md

-# jQuerry-Cross-fade-image-gallery
+# jQuery-Cross-fade-image-gallery

 - an image gallery with cross fade effect
 - only 1 image is visible at the time
 - pictures are changing every 2 seconds
 - once it reaches the end of the collection, starts from the beginning
-- build with jQuerry
+- build with jQuery